Kemp's ridley sea turtle: Conservation

+Kemp's ridley sea turtle is currently listed as endangered under the Endangered Species Act (ESA).
 Egg harvesting and poaching first depleted the numbers of Kemp's ridley sea turtles, but today, major threats include habitat loss, pollution, and entanglement in shrimping nets.
+Some major current conservation efforts are aimed towards habitat protection, reduction of bycatch, rescue and rehabilitation, and reduction of killing.

 Efforts to protect L. kempii began in 1966, when Mexico's Instituto Nacional de Investigaciones Biologico-Pesqueras (National Institute of Biological-Fisheries Research) sent biologists Hunberto Chávez, Martin Contreras, and Eduardo Hernondez to the coast of southern Tamaulipas, to survey and instigate conservation plans.
-Kemp's ridley turtle was first listed under the Endangered Species Conservation Act of 1970 on December 2, 1970, and subsequently under the Endangered Species Act of 1973.
-In 1977, an informal, binational, multiagency, the Kemp's Ridley Working Group, first met to develop a recovery plan.
+And in the United States, Kemp's ridley turtle was first listed under the Endangered Species Conservation Act of 1970 on December 2, 1970, and subsequently under the Endangered Species Act of 1973.
+In 1977 an informal, binational multiagency, the Kemp's Ridley Working Group, first met to develop a recovery plan.
 A binational recovery plan was developed in 1984, and revised in 1992.
 A draft public review draft of the second revision was published by National Marine Fisheries Service in March 2010.
 This revision includes an updated threat assessment.

+From 1947 to 1985, L. kempii nests experienced a sharp decline from an estimated 121,517 nests in 1947 to 702 nests in 1985 (decline of 99.4%), and have since been exponentially recovering until approximately 2011–2016, where another decline in nests occurred.
+Nesting as of 2016 is estimated to be 9.9% of the nest estimate of 1947.